 So many vital things are indicated here!
 A few of note:

-• The time has come to reward the saints (v.
+- The time has come to reward the true servants of God (v.
 18).

 Other passages add details concerning this time.
-The Apostle Paul explains that at this trumpet blast, "the last trumpet," the faithful dead are resurrected first, before the rest of the saints are glorified with them.
-All the saints are granted eternal life and transformed, meeting Christ in the air (1 Corinthians 15:52; 1 Thessalonians 4:15–17)!
-Following in the footsteps of their betrothed Husband (2 Corinthians 11:2), the Church makes the change from mortality to immortality (1 Corinthians 15:53) and, for the first time in history, the Kingdom of God will have more than two members!
+The Apostle Paul explains that at this trumpet blast, “the last trumpet,” the faithful dead are resurrected first, before the rest of the true Christians are glorified with them.
+All the true servants of God are granted eternal life and transformed, meeting Christ in the air (1 Corinthians 15:52; 1 Thessalonians 4:15–17).
+Following in the footsteps of their betrothed Husband (2 Corinthians 11:2), the Church makes the change from mortality to immortality (1 Corinthians 15:53), and, for the first time in history, the Kingdom of God will have more than two members.